CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/View-and-Manage-Users-readme.md

 ### **Add-ons**

 **Extend duration** - After the specified duration, environment is self-destructed.
-In case if you have a user who needs the environment available for some hours or so, you can extend the duration.
+In case if you have a user who needs the environment available for a few hours or so, you can extend the duration.
 However, extending should happen before the initial duration expire, as we can’t recover a deleted environment.

 1. Extend duration for an Individual user
 Steps: